posmikdc/posmikdc.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Daniel Posmik [(He/Him/His)](https://inclusion.uchicago.edu/lgbtq-student-life/lgbtq-resources/#collapse4) and I am an aspiring Biostatistician.
 I am interested in assumption-lean causal inference under complex interference patterns.
-In particular, I am excited to study network confounding, graphical models, and dynamic treatment regimes.
-My research vision is to develop statistical tools for policymakers seeking to understand how environmental factors affect public health.
+On the theoretical side, I am excited to study networks, graphical models, and high-dimensional inference.
+My goal is to tie my interests into dynamic treatment regimes, particularly at the interface of climate and public health.
+My vision is to help policymakers make more informed decisions in response to environmental degradation and global warming.

 I am currently a graduate student at the University of Chicago and a graduate research assistant for [Prof. Guanglei Hong](https://voices.uchicago.edu/ghong/).
 Our work has focused on the validity of instrumental variables in sequential and multi-site treatment settings.
 Previously, I worked at the intersection of causal inference and machine learning at the [UChicago Energy and Environment Lab](https://urbanlabs.uchicago.edu/labs/energy-environment).